 Giving 10 percent of the spoils of war to the local chieftain was normal pagan practice and Abraham, as a guest in those lands, merely followed the prevailing local customs ... and the rest was given over to satan's minister, the King of Sodom, and his coalition which Abraham assembled.
 Abraham, essentially, divested himself 100 percent of the ill gotten gains of war.

-Abraham did this one time, and one time alone and never tithed out of God's provisions in his life.
+Abraham did this one time, and one time alone and never tithed out of the Father's provisions in his life.